wswager/san_bay_tel/README.md

 * F1 Score, the weighted average of the precision and recall values

-For each model, a confusion matrix is being created, visually representing the dispersal of True Positives, True Negatives, False Positives, and False Negatives.
+Training and Test data metrics will be displayed to ensure overfitting is avoided.

+The base metric used to evaluate the success of the models will be ROC Score, analyzing the predictive power through maximizing true positives and minimizing false positives.

 San Bay Tel has requested a model predicting the likelihood of churn.
-Therefore, for the purposes of the this project the highest valued metrics will be Precision and Accuracy.
+Therefore, for the purposes of the this project the next highest valued metric will be Precision, the proportion of actual customers who churned correctly classified with F1 Score considered only as a third (much lessor) metric for comparison purposes between similarly performing models.
 ***
 ## Model Fitting
 The following models were fitted: